 Yes.
 Repeat DUI cases are dropped or won all the time, sometimes even when there is substantial evidence against the driver.
-Prosecutors and judges are less likely to be lenient with repeat DUI offenders, but there are several defense strategies that can work:
+Prosecutors and judges are less likely to be lenient with repeat DUI offenders, but several defense strategies can work:

 - The “no driving” defense

 There are dozens of other ways that DUI defense lawyers win second-time DUI cases.
 However, one thing that is for sure is the necessity of a lawyer.
 You must get a strong DUI lawyer to help you win your case and beat the penalties you face.

 Should I Speak with a Lawyer About My Second DUI Offense?